 The convenient thing about living in a compact home is that you get a full view of the room right from the front door!

 Next to the entry sits our gorgeous, genuine teak dining table, inhereted from Glenn’s parents.
 We picked up the vinyl chairs secondhand and then spent a summer afternoon spraying them ourselves!

 You’ll find me working from this dining table most weekdays, as well as chopping vegetables here most evenings (when we’ve run out of space on our kitchen counter!).

 I had so much fun figuring out ways to design the most practical and usable kitchenette!
-Within these cupboards you’ll find all of our increasingly zero waste food and storage solutions (thanks to Ever Eco!), our EcoSouLife and Bambu dinnerware, our portable oven and electric fry pan (major compact living hack!), and our 5L container for daily water storage.
+Within these cupboards you’ll find all of our increasingly zero waste food and storage solutions, our EcoSouLife and Bambu dinnerware, our portable oven and electric fry pan (major compact living hack!), and our 5L container for daily water storage.